 After informed consent has been obtained from the subject and/or their legally authorized representative, subjects will be screened on-site for eligibility based on the Inclusion and Exclusion Criteria defined in Section 9.1 and Section 9.2, respectively.
-Additionally, for subjects who are to undergo BAL assessments in the study, randomization is to take place after the subject has met all eligibility criteria (including those listed in Section 9.3 and Section 9.4) and successfully undergone the baseline BAL visit with evaluable BAL samples collected.
+Randomization is to take place after the subject has met all eligibility criteria and, as applicable, the subject has successfully undergone the baseline BAL visit with evaluable BAL samples collected.

 The study site is responsible for maintaining an enrollment/screening log that includes all subjects enrolled.
 The log also will serve to document the reason for screening failure.

 All screening data will be collected and reported in CRFs, regardless of screening outcome.